rexresearch

 FIGS. 6 to 12 as follows:

-to the lifting wing is from right to left whereas in FIGS. 1 and
+relative to the lifting wing is from right to left whereas in

-2 it was from left to right.
-In each view the direction of
+FIGS. 1 and 2 it was from left to right.
+In each view the

-rotation of the crossflow rotor is illustrated by a single
+direction of rotation of the crossflow rotor is illustrated by

-headed arrow and in FIG. 6 a vortex airflow within the rotor is
+a single headed arrow and in FIG. 6 a vortex airflow within

-illustrated by doubled headed arrows, with the centre of the
+the rotor is illustrated by doubled headed arrows, with the

-vortex being designated v, but in practice the position of the
+centre of the vortex being designated v, but in practice the

-with the establishment of a vortex within and eccentric to the
+increases with the establishment of a vortex within and

-path of the rotor vanes, and rotating at an angular velocity
+eccentric to the path of the rotor vanes, and rotating at an

-much higher than that of the rotor and in the same direction of
+angular velocity much higher than that of the rotor and in the

-rotation.
-The establishment of such a vortex is enhanced by
+same direction of rotation.
+The establishment of such a vortex

 In FIG. 6 the shroud 3 has its front end turned inward at 3a,